ADGEfficiency/adgefficiency.github.io/_posts/2021-10-18-space-between-money-and-the-planet.md

 </center>
 <br />

-Is there an environmental opportunity cost to making money from batteries in Australia?
+Batteries are a key technology of current energy transition - crucial in enabling low carbon renewable generation to replace dirty electricity.

+Operating a battery comes with questions - how should we operate it?
+Do I care more about money or about carbon?
+Is there a trade-off between making money and saving carbon when operating a battery?

+**This work demonstrates that there is.**

-**I'll show that there is** -  maximizing profit from operating a battery will completely wipe out any environmental value of the battery 50% of the time!
+Below I'll show how maximizing profit from operating a battery will **completely wipe out any environmental benefit** of the battery 50% of the time!

+This work also shows how to **estimate the size of this space in terms of a carbon price**.

 ## The 'just make money' fallacy

-In my career I've often encountered the following attitude:
+In my career I've often encountered (and still encounter) the following attitude:

 > Environmentally effective climate action must also be economically effective - we need to make money in order to save the planet.

-It's often backed up with the logical view that renewables are low variable cost generators, always able to bid into electricity markets at prices much lower than high variable cost generators (like gas and coal).
-This relationship between price and generator carbon intensity
+It's often backed up with the view that renewables are low variable cost generators, able to bid into electricity markets at lower prices than high variable cost generators (like gas and coal).

-I've held this view at one point in my career - I've only just got around to answering it (with data).

-This is a great example of having your cake and eating it too.  **Here I'll show this attitude isn't always correct.**
+This viewpoint (and viewpoints similar to it) are convenient - just make money, ignore the carbon side and you are also saving the planet.

+**My view is that we cannot only focus on economic optimization to maximize carbon savings**.

+This viewpoint was recently shared in The Economist, in an article titled [The truth about dirty assets](https://www.economist.com/leaders/2022/02/12/the-truth-about-dirty-assets):

+> A lack of rigorous measurement means that greenwashing is rife and bogus claims go uncontested.
+>
+> Many funds claim that there is no trade-off between maximising profits and green investing, which seems unlikely for as long as the externalities created by polluting firms are legal and untaxed.

-## Importance of battery storage
+## The importance of battery storage

 Battery storage is a key technology of the clean energy transition.
 Storage is necessary to manage a grid with high levels of intermittent generation, like wind and solar.